siyandaMaphitha/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script 5-local_variables lists all local variables and environment variables, and functions.
 The scripy 6-create_local_variable creates a new local variable The script 7-create_global_variable creates a new global variable.
+The script 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable